 Babies and young children should not normally be present during the conference as they will cause distraction from the focus of the meeting.
 Parents should be assisted to make arrangements for their care where necessary.

-The location and timing of the conference should be planned to ensure maximum attendance from key attendees.
+The location and timing of the conference should be planned to ensure maximum attendance from the most critical attendees.
+In exceptional circumstances it may be considered for key professionals to contribute via conference calls.
 Conferences should not be scheduled for times when parents will be busy looking after children at home (e.g. after the end of the school day).
-Wherever possible, children's social care should provide parents with the opportunity to utilise appropriate day care for their children to enable their attendance at the conference.
+Wherever possible, Children's social care should provide parents with the opportunity to utilise appropriate day care for their children to enable their attendance at the conference.

 As a minimum quorum, at every conference there should be attendance by local authority children's social care and at least two other professional groups or agencies, which have had direct contact with each child who is the subject of the conference.
 In addition, attendees may also include those whose contribution relates to their professional expertise or responsibility for relevant services.
 In exceptional cases, where a child has not had relevant contact with three agencies (that is, local authority children's social care and two others), this minimum quorum may be breached.